Nothing Phone (3a) Pro vs Nothing Phone (2a) Plus: The plus symbol represents addition

 Intro

 Nothing made a big name for itself, and if we're to hop on the pun train, "came out of nothing" back with its first device—the original Nothing Phone.
-Carl Pei thinks he can offer a true value phone with an innovative design and features for not a lot of money.
+Carl Pei thought he can offer a true value phone with an innovative design and features for not a lot of money.

 But unlike the Nothing Phone (2a) Plus, this year the company has decided to give us a new moniker for the upper tier model—it's called the Nothing Phone (3a) Pro.
-Today we're going to find just how "professional" this phone really is and how it stacks up against its spiritual predecessor, the Nothing Phone (2a) Plus.
+Today we're going to find just how "professional" this phone really is and how it stacks up against its predecessor, the Nothing Phone (2a) Plus.

 Table of Contents: